michaelrushton-dev/michaelrushton-dev/README.md

 ### <div align="center">Hey!
 I'm Michael, a School of Code graduate and web developer</div>

 - 🍏 At the moment I am working on a charity app to help users locate their nearest food bank and for owners to register their food banks to.
 It is called [Community Yard](https://github.com/St0neofFr33dom/Community-Yard)

-- 🌱 I am learning NextJS and Typescript

 - 🍜 I love cooking and eating, especially Asian food